-Six ways that bees prepare for winter.
+Six ways that bees prepare for winter

-Bees have one main job in the winter — to take care of the queen bee.
+1. Bees have one main job in the winter — to take care of the queen bee.
 This means they must keep her safe and warm.
 Bees prepare for winter by performing a multitude of tasks that ensure the hive’s survival during the cold months.

-Before winter female honeybees (worker bees) force male bees out of the nest because they eat too much.
+2. Before winter female honeybees (worker bees) force male bees out of the nest because they eat too much.

-Bees literally work themselves to death.
+3. Bees literally work themselves to death.
 In colder weather, worker bees live up to nine months, in warm weather, they live about six weeks.

-The bees on the outside of the cluster wave their wings and flutter and shiver to keep the heat inside the hive.
-The colder the weather the tighter-knit the cluster.
+5. The colder the weather the tighter-knit the cluster.
 In the winter months the honeybees only leave the hive for cleansing flights (read: take potty breaks).
 On the image above, the yellow represents where the bees are in clusters in the hive.
 This shot was taken on the coldest day of winter.